 Plus, there are other self-employed individuals who don’t get included in the “small business” count.
-The U.S. Bureau of labour Statistics (BLS) indicates that in March 2019 there were 8.259 million of these people; BLS classifies them as nonagricultural self-employed unincorporated workers.
+The U.S. Bureau of Labor Statistics (BLS) indicates that in March 2019 there were 8.259 million of these people; BLS classifies them as nonagricultural self-employed unincorporated workers.

 How many small business owners and other self-employed individuals will seek traditional work arrangements in the coming weeks and months?